Hindu Shahis: Unsuccessful renaissance Adab al-harb—a manual of state-craft produced during the times of Iltutmish, which contains a host of unique information about the Ghaznavids—note that in 1040, one Sandbal, a grandson of the Kabul Shah, marched towards Lahore seeking to utilize the imprisonment of Masʽud I and resulting political instability to his favor. The armies met at Qadar Jur (var. Qalachur) and despite the Shahis having numerical superiority, they were defeated as their troops left the battle in a state of panic once Sandbal was assassinated by a Turk archer. He seemed to have been based around the Siwaliks and might have been a Shahi heir — many contemporary Muslim chronicles do mention a Hindu triumvirate to have unsuccessfully attacked the Ghaznavids around the same time but mention only two of the names, both petty Siwalik chieftains and not Sandbal. Some Shahis migrated into Kashmir and gained prominent positions in their court.

+Culture and architecture

+Culture

+Shaivism was practised by the Hindu Shahis and likely was also the predominant religion; Saura was practised by some subjects, as were Buddhism and Islam.
+Kabul exported cotton clothing and indigo.
+Ibn Hawqal mentions the high quality cotton and wool industries during Shahi reign in which exports to China and Khorusan were noted.
+Silver ore was also smelted in Andarab and mining occurring in the Panjshir region.

+It is also noted that the Bactrian script during the Hindu Shahis was discontinued and instead replaced with the Sharada script.
+The dress customs were noted as clothing consisting of cotton outer garments, trousers and shoes with men shaving their hair and beards.
+A gold coin of Bhimadeva describes him as wearing a Dhoti and Uttariya.

-Art and Architecture
+Architecture

-Temples

 New temples were built inside fortresses while existing ones were extensively refurbished or repurposed.
 The Gandhar-Nagara style of architecture developed distinct formulations under the Hindu Shahis.
-Meister notes a typical Hindu Shahi temple to have two ground-level chambers embedded within a tower—leading to a minaret like appearance—with an ambulatory at the top, that is accessible by a stairwell.
-He dates construction of eight temples to the Hindu Shahis: one of the five temples at Kafir Kot (mid 9th c.), two temples at Amb (late 9th c. and 10th c.), one at Gumbat (10th c.), one at the Katas Raj complex (10th c.), two temples at Bilot (late 10th c.), and one at Nandana (early 11th c.; reuse of a sacred [Buddhist - ?] site).

-Besides, there were two sandstone temples at Malot and Shiv-Gangā (10th c.) which exhibited a blend of Shahi and Kashmiri architecture, bearing testimony to the cultural flows between the two polities.
-All of these structures are in a state of ruin and have fallen into disuse since time immemorial; except for Kafir Kot, excavations need to be carried out to understand the architectural grammar of the Hindu Shahis in more detail.
+Meister notes a typical Hindu Shahi temple to have two ground-level chambers embedded within a tower leading to a minaret like appearance with an ambulatory at the top, that is accessible by a stairwell.
+He dates construction of eight temples to the Hindu Shahis, six of which are photographed below.
+There were also two sandstone temples at Malot and Shiv-Gangā (10th c.) which exhibited a blend of Shahi and Kashmiri architecture, bearing testimony to the cultural flows between the two polities.

-Sculpture

-Sculptures from the Hindu Shahi period are very scarce and any in-depth study is yet to be undertaken.

-Forts and settlements

 The archaeology of the Hindu Shahis remains unrecognized and poorly understood.
 Dani ascribed ruined forts to the Hindu Shahis at Pehur, Kamala, and Bata, but without detailed reasoning.
 Hund remains the main archaeological site.
 Fragmentary evidence is located across the Peshawar valley.
-Excavations by Rahman (and others) documented a Buddhist monastery at Barikot, which was repurposed to a Hindu Shahi fort.
+Excavations by Rahman et al, documented a Buddhist monastery at Barikot, which was repurposed to a Hindu Shahi fort.

-Society and Economy

-Shaivism was practiced by the Hindu Shahis and likely, was also the predominant religion; Saura was practiced by some subjects, as were Buddhism and Islam.
-Kabul exported cotton clothing and indigo.
-Silver was mined at Panjshir and smelted at Andarab.